ahmed040-maker/PowerCreator/README.md

    pip install -r requirements.txt

+3. Obtain an api key from a provider (Open AI, DeepSeek) or run ollama locally with an open source model
+4. Setup The configs for model name, url, api key, language ..etc
-3. Run the script
+5. Run the script
-4. Provide a list of source URLs
+6. Provide a list of source URLs
-5. Get your .pptx file ready to use 🎉
+7. Get your .pptx file ready to use 🎉

-### Option 2: Use the prebuilt executable
+### Option 2: Use the prebuilt executable (Soon)
 No need to install anything.

-Just download and run the .exe from the release/ folder.
+Just download and run the .exe from the release/ folder (when it is available).

 Paste your links and let the tool work its magic.